antibland/starting_point/README.md

 @include transform(translateY(0.1em) scaleX(1.1) scaleY(.9));
 ```

 And, of course, this is fine, and we can trust `Compass` to reliably deliver us `CSS`.
-Using `autoprefixer`, though, we can get right the `CSS` and skip the middleman.
+Using `autoprefixer`, though, we can get right to the `CSS` and skip the middleman.

 ```css
 opacity: 0.8;